How to Sanitize PDF in C# with IronPDF

-The trick behind sanitizing a PDF is to convert the PDF document into a type of image, which removes JavaScript code, embedded objects, and buttons, and then convert it back to a PDF document.
+PDF sanitization works by converting the PDF document into an image format, which removes JavaScript code, embedded objects, and buttons, then converting it back to a PDF document.
 We provide Bitmap and SVG image types.
+This approach is particularly useful when dealing with PDFs from untrusted sources or when preparing documents for secure deployment on cloud platforms like Azure or AWS Lambda.
 The key differences of SVG from Bitmap are:

 // Import PDF document